SuperDuperFuntastic/udacity-capstone-nicoljr/README.md

 tables were created) and perform a set of Redshift COPY queries to load the data from the .csv's into their respective Redshift tables.

-Record integrity is enforced through definitons on the Redshift tables, and a control total comparison is performed on the files staged in the data/output folder and the
+Record integrity is enforced through definitions on the Redshift tables, and a control total comparison is performed on the files staged in the data/output folder and the